Colombian artist Botero relives boyhood love of circus in new book

-NEW YORK (Reuters) - Colombian artist Fernando Botero showcases his enchantment with the circus, reliving the magic he felt as a boy during his first visit to the big top, in a new book “Circus: Paintings and Works on Paper.”
+NEW YORK, Nov 5 (Reuters) - Colombian artist Fernando Botero showcases his enchantment with the circus, reliving the magic he felt as a boy during his first visit to the big top, in a new book “Circus: Paintings and Works on Paper.”

 Botero, best known for his paintings of rotund people, includes in his book 137 paintings, 31 drawings and 22 watercolors done in 2007 and 2008, depicting a magical world where fantasy and reality are blurred.